Waleed-IEE/rock-paper-scissors/README.md

-# rock-paper-scissors
+# Rock, Paper and Scissors Game
-Classic rock, paper and scissors browser game using HTML/CSS/JS.
+A simple JavaScript implementation of the classic game Rock, Paper and Scissors.